Pralekha: Cross-Lingual Document Alignment for Indic Languages: Abstract

 \section{Abstract}

 Mining parallel document pairs for document-level machine translation (MT) remains challenging due to the limitations of existing Cross-Lingual Document Alignment (CLDA) techniques.
-Most approaches rely on metadata such as URLs, which is often unavailable in low-resource language settings, while others represent documents using pooled sentence embeddings, which fail to capture fine-grained alignment cues.
-Moreover, current sentence embedding models have limited context windows, hindering their ability to represent document-level information effectively.
-To address these challenges for Indic languages, we introduce {\benchname{}}\footnote{\benchname{} means \textit{document} in Sanskrit, an ancient Indo-Aryan language spoken in India.}, a large-scale benchmark for evaluating document-level alignment techniques.
-It contains over 3 million aligned document pairs across 11 Indic languages and English, of which 1.5 million are English--Indic pairs.
-Furthermore, we propose \dacfull{}, a novel metric for fine-grained document alignment.
-Unlike pooling-based approaches, DAC aligns documents by matching smaller chunks and computes similarity as the ratio of aligned chunks to the average number of chunks in a pair.
-Intrinsic evaluation shows that \emph{DAC achieves substantial improvements over pooling-based baselines, particularly in noisy scenarios}.
-Extrinsic evaluation further demonstrates that \emph{document MT models trained on DAC-aligned pairs consistently outperform those using baseline alignment methods.} These results highlight DAC's effectiveness for parallel document mining.
-The \benchname{} dataset and CLDA evaluation framework will be made publicly available.
+Existing methods often rely on metadata such as URLs, which are scarce, or on pooled document representations that fail to capture fine-grained alignment cues.
+Moreover, the limited context window of sentence embedding models hinders their ability to represent document-level context, while sentence-based alignment introduces a combinatorially large search space, leading to high computational cost.
+To address these challenges for Indic languages, we introduce \benchname{}\footnote{\benchname{} means \textit{document} in Sanskrit, an ancient Indo-Aryan language.}, a benchmark containing over 3 million aligned document pairs across 11 Indic languages and English, which includes 1.5 million English–Indic pairs.
+Furthermore, we propose Document Alignment Coefficient (DAC), a novel metric for fine-grained document alignment.
+Unlike pooling-based methods, DAC aligns documents by matching smaller chunks and computes similarity as the ratio of aligned chunks to the average number of chunks in a pair.
+Intrinsic evaluation shows that our \emph{chunk-based method is 2–3× faster while maintaining competitive performance}, and that \emph{DAC achieves substantial gains over pooling-based baselines}.
+Extrinsic evaluation further demonstrates that document-level MT models trained on DAC-aligned pairs consistently outperform those using baseline alignment methods. \emph{These results highlight DAC’s effectiveness for parallel document mining.} The dataset and evaluation framework are publicly available to support further research.